 Since the health insurance plans offered through the Marketplace/Exchange are intended for U.S. residents, J-1 exchange visitors will have to purchase separately any coverage required by the J-1 Exchange Visitor regulations that are not typically included in standard health plans (such as medical evacuation and repatriation coverage).
 ISchO has a short list of health insurance providers that provide medical evacuation and repatriation coverage separately.

 Open enrollment in the health insurance Marketplace for 2015 coverage ends February 15, 2015.
 After this date, you may be eligible only when you have certain "life events."
 For more information, please go to the Health Insurance Marketplace/Exchange.
 Please also note that international scholars who do not have Blue Cross Blue Shield health plans (such as MIT Health Plans) are not eligible to use MIT Medical facilities (except Urgent Care for employees and affiliates).

-Current U.S. Department of State J-1 Exchange Visitor Program Health Insurance Guidelines (the figures in red indicate changes effective May 15, 2015):
+U.S. Department of State J-1 Exchange Visitor Program Health Insurance Guidelines (effective May 15, 2015):

 All MIT-sponsored J-1 Exchange Visitors must have:

 - Medical benefits of at least $100,000 per accident or illness;